A judge has

-immediate appeal would delay the class-action privacy lawsuit, which has been pending since 2011.
-“The long and tortuous procedural history of this litigation ... demonstrates why further
+Tuesday that an immediate appeal would delay the class-action privacy lawsuit, which has been pending since 2011.
+“The long and tortuous procedural history of this litigation ... demonstrates

-delaying this 3-year-old litigation for immediate appellate review is unwarranted,” she wrote in an order rejecting Google's request to send the matter to the 9th Circuit Court of Appeals.
+why further delaying this 3-year-old litigation for immediate appellate review is unwarranted,” she wrote in an order rejecting Google's request to send the matter to the 9th Circuit Court of

-quickly appeal Koh's ruling, but needed permission to do so because the litigation is ongoing.
-If the case proceeds to trial, and Google loses, the company can appeal without Koh's approval.
+Google wanted to quickly appeal Koh's ruling, but needed permission to do so because the litigation is ongoing.
+If the case proceeds to trial, and Google loses, the company can appeal without Koh's

-course” of business.
+“ordinary course” of business.
 Google takes the position that users consent to the scans, and that the scans also are performed in the ordinary course of business.
-Koh ruled against Google on both
+Koh ruled against Google